-In order to keep you up to date, we've gathered all the information we have about The Matrix 4 and compiled it below, which should hopefully make your journey down the rabbit hole all the easier.
+Ahead of the film's release, we've gathered all the information we have about The Matrix: Resurrections and compiled it below, which should hopefully make your journey down the rabbit hole all the easier.

 Who has been cast in The Matrix 4?

 Keanu Reeves, Carrie-Anne Moss, and Jada Pinkett Smith reprise their roles as Neo, Trinity and Niobe, respectively.

 Yahya Abdul-Mateen II (Black Mirror) has been confirmed to join the cast as young Morpheus, in addition to Neil Patrick Harris (How I Met Your Mother), Priyanka Chopra (Baywatch), Jonathan Groff (Mindhunter), Andrew Caldwell (iZombie), Toby Onwumere (Sense8), Brian J. Smith (Stargate Universe), Eréndira Ibarra (Sense8), and Jessica Henwick (Game of Thrones), who is expected to play a female Neo-like character.

 Unfortunately, Hugo Weaving, AKA Agent Smith, will not be making a comeback.
 In an interview, the actor explained that he was approached for the role but had to turn it down due to a scheduling conflict.